Dashboards built on your real numbers — not a vendor's monthly invoice.

 Things people usually ask.

-Power BI, almost always — especially if you're already on Microsoft 365.
-Same license you're paying for, deeper modeling, way cheaper at SMB scale.
-Tableau is great if you've already invested in it; Looker makes sense at Google-shop enterprise scale.
-For 95% of small businesses, Power BI wins on cost and capability.
+For a small or mid-sized business, Power BI almost always — especially if you're already paying for Microsoft 365 (it's included).
+It's deeper than people realize, and dramatically cheaper than the alternatives at small-business scale.
+Tableau is great if your team has already invested heavily in it.
+Looker makes more sense for large companies running on Google Cloud.
+But for 95% of small businesses, Power BI wins on both cost and capability.
+We'll confirm what makes sense for your specific setup on the call.

-For most SMBs: Power BI Pro at ~$10/user/month for the people building and viewing reports — often already included in your Microsoft 365 plan.
-For larger or embedded scenarios, Power BI Premium or Fabric capacity starts around $260/month and replaces per-user fees.
-I'll sanity-check your current licensing on the call so you don't double-pay.
+For most small and mid-sized businesses, Power BI Pro is about $10 per person per month for the folks building and looking at reports — and it's often already included in your Microsoft 365 plan, so the real cost may be $0.
+For larger setups or scenarios where you embed dashboards inside another app, the next tier (Power BI Premium or Fabric) starts around $260 a month and replaces the per-person fees.
+We'll sanity-check your current Microsoft licensing on the call so you don't accidentally double-pay for something you're already entitled to.

-Tell me what decisions the dashboard needs to drive.
-I'll tell you what it takes to build it.
+Tell us what decisions the dashboard needs to drive.
+We'll tell you what it takes to build it.

-First calls run about 20 minutes.
-You'll leave with a clearer plan — a quote, a recommendation, or an honest "your data isn't ready yet, here's what to do first."
-All three happen.
+First calls run about 20 minutes — we look at what you've got and what you actually need to know.
+You'll walk away with a real plan: a price, a recommendation, or sometimes an honest "your data isn't quite ready yet, here's what to fix first."
+Whichever it is, you'll know what comes next.